Responsible Office: Office of Cybersecurity

-- Additional Safeguards – When access is afforded to data or information with a classification rating of 3 in any area per Standard-InfoSec-GP-002-Data & System Classification, separate documented approval must be obtained from the data owner(s) before this data can be disclosed.
+- Additional Safeguards – When access is afforded to data or information with a level 3 classification rating per GP-002-Data & System Classification, separate documented approval must be obtained from the data owner(s) before this data can be disclosed.

 * No confidential information is ever to be stored in the ITS Ticketing System.
 Requests must be modified to ensure confidentiality.